Dr. Anne Jennifer Nash

-Anne Jennifer Nash is heralded as an exceptional light-lyric soprano with an “uncommon beauty of expression and musicianship.” –Anthony Tommasini, The New York Times.
+Anne Jennifer Nash is heralded as an exceptional lyric soprano with an “uncommon beauty of expression and musicianship.” –Anthony Tommasini, The New York Times.

-2014-2015 opera engagements included singing Laurie in The Tender Land with the Interlochen Arts Festival and Mistress Ford in The Merry Wives of Windsor with the Fargo-Moorhead Opera.
-She has appeared with the Opera Philadelphia, Florentine Opera, Opera New Jersey, Opera Saratoga, Pine Mountain Music Festival, Lancaster Opera, National Opera Company, and Bard SummerScape, among others, singing the roles of Susanna, Zerlina, Pamina, Despina, Nanetta, Adina, Armide, and Anne Trulove.
+Opera performance highlights include appearances with Opera Philadelphia, Florentine Opera, Opera New Jersey, Opera Saratoga, Pine Mountain Music Festival, Lancaster Opera, Fargo-Moorhead Opera, National Opera Company, Interlochen Arts Festival and Bard SummerScape, in the roles of Susanna, Zerlina, Pamina, Despina, Nanetta, Alice Ford, Laurie, Adina, Armide, and Anne Trulove, among others.

-Recent orchestral performances include: Haydn’s Mass in the Time of War, Barber’s Knoxville: Summer of 1915, Brahms’ Requiem, Beethoven's Mass in C Major, Haydn's Creation, Grieg's Peer Gynt, and Poulenc’s Gloria.
-Recent recital venues include: Harris Hall in Aspen, Colorado, The Kennedy Center, Boston University, New England Conservatory, Middlebury College, Hope College, University of Idaho, Washington State University and Pepperdine University, with pianists Martin Katz, Nathan Salazar, Stephen Sulich, and Justin Snyder.
+Recent orchestral performances include Haydn’s Mass in the Time of War, Barber’s Knoxville: Summer of 1915, Brahms’ Requiem, Beethoven's Mass in C Major, Haydn's Creation, Grieg's Peer Gynt, and Poulenc’s Gloria.

 Dr. Nash holds a DMA in Voice Performance from the University of Michigan where she was the Elise Choy Lee Scholar for Exceptional Merit, Commitment, and Promise.
-In 2012, she joined the voice faculty of Concordia College in Moorhead, MN, as Assistant Professor where she has taught studio voice, diction, and opera scenes, and interdisciplinary classes with the German department.
+Her mentors include Martin Katz and Freda Herseth.
+In 2012, she joined the voice faculty of Concordia College in Moorhead, MN, as Assistant Professor; there she teaches studio voice, diction, and opera scenes, and interdisciplinary classes with the German department.

-When not teaching or performing Dr. Nash can be found either riding dressage on Swedish Warmbloods or volunteering at the local animal shelter.
+A native of Pittsford, New York, Dr. Nash can be found (when not teaching or performing) riding dressage on Swedish Warmbloods and volunteering at local animal shelters.